Your Subtitle text

 Field Trips

 Curriculum is enriched throughout the year with many field trips.
 Children cannot leave the building without the parent’s or guardian’s written consent.
 You will be asked to sign a blanket permission slip for neighborhood walking trips for the whole year.
 For other trips, you will be asked to sign a permission slip specific to that trip.
-Parents are welcome to help chaperon.
+Parents are welcome to help chaperone.
 The teacher or class parent will contact you about accompanying the class.
 Some trips are free; other trips require a modest fee.
 No child is excluded for lack of ability to pay.
 Please inform your child’s teacher, the parent coordinator or the principal if you cannot pay for the cost of a field trip.
 Children receiving free or reduced cost lunch will receive a school lunch for field trips when necessary.

 Report Cards and Grading